 - 3. (1) An application to register as a candidate for the degree shall be made on the prescribed form, which shall be lodged with the Registrar at least two full calendar months before the commencement of the session in which the candidate desires to register. - (2) In every case, before permitting an applicant to register as a candidate, the Committee shall be satisfied that adequate supervision and facilities are available. - (3) An approved applicant shall register in one of the following categories: - (a) student in full-time attendance at the University or one of its teaching hospitals; - (b) student in part-time attendance at the University or one of its teaching hospitals; - (c) student working externally to the University. - (4) Every candidate for the degree shall be required to submit a thesis embodying a substantially original contribution to knowledge in some field related to surgery, and may be required to take such examinations and to perform such other work as may be prescribed by the Committee.
-The work shall be carried out under the direction of a supervisor appointed by the Committee or under such conditions as the Committee may determine. - (5) No candidate shall be considered for the award of the degree less than five years after admission to the degrees of Bachelor of Medicine and Bachelor of Surgery and until the lapse of four complete sessions from the date from which the registration becomes effective, save that in the case of a candidate who has had previous research experience, this period may, with the approval of the Committee be reduced by up to two sessions. - Thesis - 4.
-(1) A candidate for the degree shall be required to submit four copies of thesis referred to in paragraph 3.
+The work shall be carried out under the direction of a supervisor appointed by the Committee or under such conditions as the Committee may determine. - (5) No candidate shall be considered for the award of the degree less than five years after admission to the degrees of Bachelor of Medicine and Bachelor of Surgery and until the lapse of four complete sessions from the date from which the registration becomes effective, save that in the case of a candidate who has had previous research experience, this period may, with the approval of the Committee be reduced by up to two sessions.

+- 4. (1) A candidate for the degree shall be required to submit four copies of the thesis referred to in paragraph 3.
 (4) which shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
-The candidate may submit also for examination any work he has published whether or not such work is related to the thesis. - (2) There shall normally be three examiners of the thesis, appointed by the Professorial Board on the recommendation of the Committee, at least two of whom shall be external examiners. - (3) It shall be understood that the University retains the three copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part in photostat or microfilm or other copying medium. - 5.
-Having considered the examiners' reports the Committee shall recommend whether or not the candidate should be admitted to the degree.
+The candidate may submit also for examination any work he has published whether or not such work is related to the thesis. - (2) There shall normally be three examiners of the thesis, appointed by the Professorial Board on the recommendation of the Committee, at least two of whom shall be external examiners. - (3) It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part in photostat or microfilm or other copying medium.